nicolashernandez/PyRATA/pyrata/README.md

 PyRATA is an acronym which stands both for "Python Rule-based feAture sTructure Analysis" and "Python Rule-bAsed Text Analysis".
 Indeed, PyRATA is not only dedicated to process textual data.

 In short, PyRATA
-* provides regular expression matching operations over more complex structures than list of characters (string), namely the list of dict/map.
+* provides regular expression matching operations over more complex structures than a list of characters (string), namely a sequence of features set (i.e. list of dict in python jargon).
-* offers the same API as the python re module,
+* offers a similar API to the python re module,
 * follows the Perl regexes de facto standard in terms of language syntax,
 * is implemented in python 3,
 * can be used for processing textual data but is not limited to (the only restriction is the respect of the data structure to explore)